Everyone seems to have an opinion on eggs.

 Does this mean that you should eat five eggs every morning for breakfast?
 Hardly.

-Too much of any good thing inevitably turns it into a bad thing, so keep your egg eating to moderate levels in order to enjoy the healthy benefits.
+Too much of any good thing inevitably turns it into a bad thing, so keep your egg eating to moderate levels and moderate portions in order to enjoy the healthy benefit - read about portion control here.

 1. Moderation Is Key - A safe bet is to limit your egg consumption to about one a day, in compliance with the recommendations from the American Heart Association.
 If you need more to fill out an omelet, you can consider eating one full egg and the whites of a few others.